 During the first half of the program, students will participate in specially designed hands-on labs that demonstrate concepts and reinforce principles learned in lecture.
 In the second half, the focus will shift from labs to group discussions in order to allow students to develop an appropriate research question, investigate findings, and present the results in a formal capstone seminar on the last day of the program.

-The academic component of the program is as follows:
+The general academic component of the program is as follows:

 Week 4: 3 Lectures | 3 Discussions | 2 GRIT talks | Capstone Seminar